Entry Island: Transport

 A ferry comes to Entry twice a day except Sundays, Christmas Day and New Years Day.
 When visitors come to Entry Island, after an hour boat ride, they may see more four-wheelers or snowmobiles (depending on the season) at the pier than cars.
 There is no gas station on Entry Island.

 There is a year-round local ferry service that transports passengers, mail and freight.
 Vehicle transportation has to be arranged ahead of time and is limited to one or two vehicles per run.
 The last ice bridge connecting Entry Island to Amherst Island occurred in 1993.
 This winter bridge is used by islanders travelling on snowmobiles, horses and even automobiles as well as on foot (for the intrepid) according to winter conditions.

 The airfield on Entry Island has two paved runways, but it has no scheduled passenger service.
 There is also a wooden helipad with no further aviation infrastructure at the North-East corner of the island (La Cormorandière).

 Entry Island is one of three anglophone communities on the Magdalen Islands, the other two being Grosse-Île and Old Harry.
 Entry Island is the only totally secluded community, as the others (anglophone and francophone) are all connected by sand dunes and a highway, Route 199.

 In fiction

-Canadian children's author Peter Cumming's 1984 picture book A Horse Called Farmer, illustrated by P. John Burden, and the French translation by Henri-Dominique Paratte, Cheval des îles, retell the true story of a 1920's Entry Island horse, as does Stompin' Tom Connors' 1993 song "Horse Called Farmer."
-Scottish author Peter May's 2013 book Entry Island is a detective novel mostly set on the island.
+Canadian children's author Peter Cumming's 1984, picture book A Horse Called Farmer, illustrated by P. John Burden, and the French translation by Henri-Dominique Paratte, Cheval des îles, retell the true story of a 1920's Entry Island horse, as does Stompin' Tom Connors' 1993, song "Horse Called Farmer."
+Scottish author Peter May's 2013 book Entry Island is a detective novel mostly set on the island and involving the Sureté du Québec investigating a homicide linked to Scottish migrants uprooted by the 19th Century Highlands Clearances.